fivdi/brkontru/doc/ain.md

 capable input pin.

 The following options are supported:
-- vsenseScale: number (optional, default 100)
+- vsenseScale - number (optional, default 100)

 ### Method: rawValue()
 Returns the raw value of the analog input pin.